HardikKSavaliya/BlockChain-Interview/README.md

 # Can RSA be attacked?
 If so, how?
 Yes, hackers can attack RSA.
 However, being attacked is not equal to weak protection.
 It is just the methods that can be used to attack it and take a chance to break it.
 There are two ways, one can attack RSA, i.e., brutal force and mathematical attacks.

-# What are the benefits of blockchain?
-Explain it from your viewpoint and understanding.
-Blockchain has many benefits.
-First of all, it provides instant and secure online transactions.
-It also uses a decentralized ledger system which provides transparency and verifiability to new heights.
-It also means that no one can alter the data.

-Overall, the use of blockchain further improves the security and ensure that the business doesn’t have to spend too much money in making their security strong.
-Blockchain also enables business and startups to reach a global audience without worrying about geographical restrictions.
-Currently, it is breeding innovation in almost every sector out there.

 #  What are the key principles that need to be followed to make blockchain secure?
 Even though blockchain is secure, it still needs to be implemented correctly.
 The following principles need to be followed for proper implementation.
 * Auditing